How to Import Bank Statements into TallyPrime (All Formats)

 The formats TallyPrime accepts through Connected Banking depend on what your bank provides and what the pre-configured template for that bank expects:

-Not every bank offers every format.
-Your import path is determined by the intersection of what your bank's portal can export and what TallyPrime's template for that bank is configured to read.
+Your import path is determined by what your bank can export and what TallyPrime's template for that bank can read.

 The Import Workflow